Zilliqa/zilliqa-developer/Mining.md

 ```
 curl https://ipinfo.io/ip
 ```
+***

 6. Run the shell script in your command prompt to launch your docker image.
+* For CPU mining:
 ```
 ./launch_docker.sh
 ```
->**NOTE**: We will be adding [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) support for Nvidia GPUs shortly.
-Unfortunately for AMD GPUs, we don't have direct support for this docker build.
-We recommend you to navigate through this guide [HERE](https://instinct.radeon.com/en/amd-deep-learning-stack-using-docker/) or build Zilliqa natively instead of using docker by following instructions [HERE](#steps-for-mining-natively-without-docker).
+* For Nvidia GPUs mining: We will be adding support using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) for Nvidia GPUs shortly.
+Please stay tuned.

+>Unfortunately, we don't have direct support for this docker build for AMD GPUs.
+We recommend you to navigate through this guide [HERE](https://instinct.radeon.com/en/amd-deep-learning-stack-using-docker/) if you still wish to use docker **OR** build Zilliqa natively instead of using docker by following instructions found [HERE](#steps-for-mining-natively-without-docker).
+***

 7. You will then be prompted to enter some information as shown below:
 ```